rakudayo/consciousness/README.markdown

 I will also be uploading other information I find to be [pertinent research and links/resources](https://github.com/rakudayo/consciousness/tree/master/research) related to the topic of altered states of consciousness for anyone interested.

+## Motivation

+The reason I am investigating these phenomena is mostly from personal interest.
+I have never experienced an OBE or Near Death Experience, however I have had a few experiences that I could not explain.

+One memory which stands out in particular was when I was driving home from high school late at night through the Indiana country-side.
+I was eager to get home and speeding a bit.
+Suddenly, I had the thought that I should slow down, otherwise I would not be able to stop if a cat ran out in from of my car.
+I remember specifically thinking "cat".
+I continued on at that speed and about 30 seconds later a cat (or possibly a rabbit) darted out in front of me and I could feel the card running over it.

+In addition, below are a few impressive claims that I have come across:

+* During a medical surgery to remove an aneurysm from her brain, a woman named Pam Reynolds [claims to have experienced leaving her body and observing the operating room](http://www.near-death.com/experiences/evidence01.html).
+Although she was dead by all three standard scientific measures during the surgery, she was able to describe events which occurred with startling accuracy.
+* Youtube user Jevixdluv [claims to have seen something happen many miles away that was later corroborated by her family](http://www.youtube.com/watch?v=2RRlcTxJFOE).
+She experienced her mind traveling a far distance from her resting physical location to view a little girl she knew at her church who was walking down a hallway with a towel wrapped around her.
+Later, when she talked to her family member who was at the church, he said that the child had wet herself and they have to wrap a towel around her.
+* Youtube user yuttadhammo [claims to have seen an event occur before it actually happened while being outside of his body](http://www.youtube.com/watch?v=CNSBat65EtE).
+He claims to have seen his brother downstairs pouring a cereal and knocking it over, then when he woke and went downstairs he watched his brother pour a bowl of cereal, turn around and knock it over in the same manner as his premonition.

+While such claims seem impossible, and skepticism is certainly warranted, I do tend to believe that "where this is so much smoke, there could be some fire".
+In other words, perhaps there is some kernel of truth to some of these claims.
+For these reasons, I am investigating these phenomena.

 ## Milestones

 Since inducing OBEs appears to take significant practice and the technique is non-trivial, I have created the following milestones for tracking the progress of my experiment.
 (NOTE: The method I plan to use is the method described [here](http://www.lucidology.com/) in the free Lucidology 101 training course.
 If this is unsuccessful, I may look into other methods.)